xrdocs-migration/SONiC/_blogs/sonic_gnmi.md

 docker exec -it gnmi bash
 ```

-and, as the name suggest, we'd be most likely interested in gnmi-native:
+and, as the name suggest, we'd be most likely interested in `gnmi-native`:

 ```diff
 supervisorctl status